Skip to Main Content

 Multiple studies have documented how technologies perpetuate systemic biases and inequalities in our societies.
 In her pioneering book Algorithms of Oppression: How Search Engines Reinforce Racism (2018), digital media scholar Safiya Noble famously analyzed Google search results from 2009-2015 to demonstrate how search engines were not neutral, but reinforced racist and sexist biases.

-When used in Gen-AI chatbots, these LLMs can produce or amplify sexist, abelist, racist, or other harmful ideologies when responding to user queries (Bender et al, 2021, p.
+When used in chatbots, these LLMs can produce or amplify sexist, abelist, racist, or other harmful ideologies when responding to user queries (Bender et al, 2021, p.
 617).
-Omiye, et al's "Large Language Models Propagate Race-Based Medicine" (2023) demonstrates how the integration of LLMs into healthcare systems can further discriminate against persons of color in medicine.
-When used in workforce recruitment and resume screening, LLMs can perpetuate gender, age, and ableist biases (Glazko et al., 2024).
+Omiye, et al's "Large Language Models Propagate Race-Based Medicine" (2023) demonstrates how the integration of Gen-AI tools into healthcare systems can further discriminate against persons of color in medicine.
+When used in workforce recruitment and resume screening, Gen-AI tools can perpetuate gender, age, and ableist biases (Glazko et al., 2024).

 Selected readings